Home & Mortgage

 Closing costs (buy)$0$10,500

-*Assumes 5% real investment return for down payment, 3% annual home appreciation, 3% annual rent increases.
-Selling costs estimated at 6% of final home value ($424,200).
+Assumes 5% investment return for the renter’s down payment and monthly savings, 3% annual home appreciation, 3% annual rent increases.
+Selling costs estimated at 5.5% of final home value (~$430,500), reflecting post-NAR settlement commission trends.

-In this scenario, buying wins by about $64,500 over 7 years.
-But notice how close it is—and how many assumptions drive that result.
-Change home appreciation from 3% to 2%, and the gap shrinks to under $30,000.
-Drop it to 1%, and renting wins.
+In this scenario, buying comes out roughly $29,000 ahead over 7 years.
+But look at how many assumptions drive that result.
+Change home appreciation from 3% to 2% and the gap nearly disappears.
+Drop it to 1% and renting wins outright.

 The Break-Even Timeline

 The single most important variable in rent vs. buy is how long you stay.
-This table shows how the break-even point shifts dramatically based on home appreciation rates:
+This table shows how the break-even point shifts dramatically based on home appreciation:

 Home Appreciation RateBreak-Even PointRent Advantage at 5 Years

-*Based on $350K home, 20% down, 7% mortgage, $2,000 starting rent.
-“Rent advantage” shows how much wealthier the renter is at 5 years; negative means buyer is ahead.
+Based on illustrative $350K home, 20% down, 6.5% mortgage, $2,000 starting rent.
+“Rent advantage” shows how much wealthier the renter is at 5 years.
+Negative means the buyer is ahead.

 Meet Maya and Derek.
 Both have $70,000 saved and earn $120,000/year in the same city.
 They make different choices.